ballerina-platform/ballerina-dev-website/learn/guides/ballerina-shell.md

 ## Setting up the Prerequisites

 Ballerina Shell is a part of the Ballerina distribution.
-Therefore, if you already installed Ballerina, you are all set.
+Therefore, if you have already installed Ballerina, you are all set.
 If not, for information on installing the latest version of Ballerina, see [downloads](https://ballerina.io/downloads/).

 ## Starting the Shell